IJbeasley/Personal_Academic_Website/content/project/monash_journalclub/index.md

 url_video:
 ---

-This project was written into a open acess journal article published in Evolution Letters in 2022  https://academic.oup.com/evlett/article/6/4/319/6697610.
+This project was written into a [open access journal article published in Evolution Letters in 2022](https://academic.oup.com/evlett/article/6/4/319/6697610).

 Somewhat less technical summary of this 'Unguarded X' effect project: